terry-richards/jit-developer/README.md

 ## Prerequisites

-This article was prepared on an Ubuntu machine using a bash terminal.
+This article was prepared on an Ubuntu Linux machine using a bash terminal.
 You will need to adjust for your OS of choice.

 Before we begin, you'll need to have the following: